 What academic assessments are Extenuating Circumstances considered for?

 If you do not submit academic assessments by the required deadline, you will usually be given a mark of zero, or a reduced mark after a late penalty has been deducted.
-If you are unable to meet the deadline due to extenuating circumstances you either need to be granted a deadline extension, or have a valid extenuating circumstances claim confirmed by your Subject Exam Board (SEB), in order to avoid receiving a reduced or zero mark.
+If you are unable to meet the deadline due to extenuating circumstances you need to submit an extenuating circumstances claim and have this approved in order to avoid receiving a reduced or zero mark.